timiles/docs.particular.net/platform/installer/offline.md

 This MSI can be downloaded directly from here: [ServicePulse Releases](https://github.com/Particular/ServicePulse/releases/latest).

-### ServiceMatrix

-ServiceMatrix is no longer part of the platform installer.
-Read this article on [how to install ServiceMatrix](/servicematrix/installing-servicematrix-2.0.md).
+WARN: ServiceMatrix has been discontinued and is no longer actively supported.
+We are currently investing our efforts to provide routing visualization for existing solutions as well.
+For more details, please download the [routing visualization tool](https://github.com/ParticularLabs/RoutingVisualization).
+You will still be able to install the ServiceMatrix extensions directly from the Visual Studio Gallery until the end of 2015.